Labour NI left hanging over Corbyn visit

 Mr Corbyn will start his two-day trip on Thursday with a talk at Queen's University in Belfast.

-Labour NI's Dugald McCullough said they had not received a response to their request to meet the Labour leader.
+Labour NI's Dugald McCullough said the group had not received a response to its request to meet the Labour leader.

 The visit will be Mr Corbyn's first major speaking engagement in Northern Ireland.